Aquarius (Tinashe album): Songs

 The album opens with the intro "Aquarius", which features a "spacey" production with a whispery soul aesthetic, followed by "Bet" which features Dev Hynes.
 "Bet" is a "mystical" with "ride-or-die" lyrics, that brushed off "haters".
 The song closes with Devonté Hynes performing a guitar outro.

 "Cold Sweat" is a dynamic song that sees Tinashe observing fake friends and overall sycophancy that comes with stardom.
 The song's production "begins at a crawl before evolving into a pendulum of synths", followed by the album's first interlude titled "Nightfall".

 "2 On" is an electronic R&B song, marking a slight departure from the murky alternative R&B from her mixtapes.
 The song features "effervescent keys", "synth-string accents", finger snaps, trap hi-hats, electro beats and distant chilly sighs.
 The song features a sample of Sean Paul's 2005 single "We Be Burnin'", with the line "Just give me the trees and we can smoke it ya/Just give me the drink and we can pour it ya" featured in the middle eight.
 Lyrically, the song is a carpe-diem anthem about being "super hyped up, super extra out on whatever emotion that it is."

 "All Hands on Deck" is a crunk&B song.
 It comprises a thick bassline and a pan flute breakdown.
-Noted to be a shift from more sweet and coy-sounding tracks on Aquarius, Tinashe solicits a snarling technique in her vocal delivery, The song's lyrical content was noted to combine a dance instructional with the subject of caustic post-break-up stunting, namely in the lyric, "Kiss the old me goodbye / She's dead and gone".
+Noted to be a shift from more sweet and coy-sounding tracks on Aquarius, Tinashe solicits a snarling technique in her vocal delivery and the song's lyrical content was noted to combine a dance instructional with the subject of caustic post-break-up stunting, namely in the lyric, "Kiss the old me goodbye / She's dead and gone".
 It portrays a scenario of a woman retaining her confidence and embracing her love life after a break-up.